If you’re going to be installing an air conditioning unit in a listed property or apartment, you will most likely need planning permission.

-SEE OUR MOST POPULAR FULLY INTERNAL AIR CONDITIONING SYSTEMSAir conditioning units are hugely popular worldwide.
+SEE OUR MOST POPULAR FULLY INTERNAL AIR CONDITIONING SYSTEMS

-What a lot of people don’t realise is that you’re probably going to need planning permission for air conditioning before the unit is installed.
+What a lot of people don’t realise is that you’re probably going to need planning permission.

 Seeking planning permission for air conditioning